sachinkun21/CNN/README.md

-Cnn papers and implementation todo
+Cnn papers and implementation tod